[Be sure to read the Comments and replies following the article where the analysis continues.]

 It is also not possible to undo centuries of prejudice and discrimination directed at people of color without affecting outcomes for individual whites.
 In a competitive society, anything that increases the odds of success for people of color will decrease the odds of success for white people.
 It is simply a matter of doing the math.
 Complaints from whites that this is unfair ignore the fact that the odds of success for white people have for hundreds of years been artificially boosted by the systematic disadvantaging of everyone else.

-In the case of college admissions, the complaint that affirmative action is unfair to individuals also doesn’t take into account the fact that as social institutions, the purpose of schools is more than meeting the needs of individuals.
+In the case of college admissions, the complaint that affirmative action is unfair to individuals also doesn’t take into account the fact that as social institutions, the purpose of schools amounts to more than meeting the needs of individuals.
 Schools also play a major role in reproducing and shaping society itself.
 As such, the decisions made about who will be given the opportunity for higher education affect not only individuals, but the kind of society we will have in the future.
 If we are to move toward a society in which inclusion and equal opportunity are the rule, then admissions decisions have a role to play in undoing the long history of white privilege.
 That this will sometimes conflict with the needs of individual whites is unavoidable because meeting those needs is not the only reason that universities exist.

 None of this means that white people are being discriminated against simply because they are white or that affirmative action is racist.
-For one thing, discrimination against people of color has been and continues to be based not simply on color itself, but on negative cultural beliefs about people of color – what kind of people they are and what they’re capable of – that portray them as inferior to whites, as undeserving, unworthy, and undesirable.
+For one thing, discrimination against people of color has been and continues to be based not simply on color itself, but on negative cultural beliefs about people of color – what kind of people they are and what they’re capable of – that portray them as inferior to whites, as undeserving, as unworthy and undesirable.

 But when affirmative action programs go out of their way to identify and recruit people of color, there is no implied judgement of the white people who are turned away.
 Universities and employers do not reject white applicants in favor of affirmative action admissions and hires because they think whites are inferior or undeserving.
 They are not saying, “We don’t want you here because you’re white.”
 Far from it.
 Whiteness is still the norm almost everywhere in America, the cultural standard of what it is to be a normal human being.
 And ‘color’ is still the mark of an outsider who can never be entirely sure that they belong.